 - There are 3 available styles (two of the left side of the house).

-- Print on cardstock for added durability. (this is my favorite from Amazon)
+- Print on premium paper for added durability. (this is my favorite from Amazon)

 - I know, ink can get expensive, so invest in an HP printer that has instant ink and you can print until your heart is content!
 Click here to use my referral and earn 1 free month!
 Looking to buy a new HP instant ink compatible printer?
 This one is great.